Chapter 54:

 Someone else is raiding this place.

-Most of the buyers had arrived with their guards, all of whom were wearing masks to conceal their identities, and, gathered in the alleyways around the auction house, were heavily armed members of the Paladins.
+Most of the buyers had arrived, escorted by their personal guards, and all wore masks to hide their identities.
+Gathered in the alleyways and buildings around the auction house were heavily armed Paladins.

 Half would charge in and secure the building; the rest would stay on the perimeter and prevent anyone inside from escaping.

-“On my signal,” Lawrence whispered; the soldiers around him nodded.
+“On my signal,” Lawrence commanded.

 If the Sons of Tartarus hadn’t lost Sylvan’s intelligence network, then they would’ve known days in advance of when the Paladins were going to raid them.

-Lawrence, however, didn’t know about that; he simply believed that the Sons were arrogant and lax with their security.
+Lawrence, however, didn’t know that; he simply believed that the Sons were arrogant and lax with their security.

 The Paladins burst out of the alleyways and easily cut down the guards outside.
 Then, per their orders, half charged into the venue and the rest surrounded the building.